-This paper develops and estimates a new Keynesian (NK) model with endogenous technology.
-It shows that introducing endogenous technology can solve three important puzzles faced by conventional NK models: the “inflation persistence”, “disinflationary news shock”, and “zero lower bound (ZLB) supply shock” puzzles.
-First, the observed persistence in inflation is explained without relying on the conventional NK models' additional assumptions, e.g., backward price indexation.
+This paper develops and estimates a New Keynesian (NK) model with endogenous technology.
+It shows that introducing endogenous technology can solve three important puzzles that conventional NK models face: the inflation persistence, disinflationary news shock, and zero lower bound (ZLB) supply shock.
+First, the observed persistence in inflation is explained without relying on the conventional NK models' additional assumptions (e.g., backward price indexation).
 Second, it explains the observed disinflationary effect of a news shock.
 Third, the model avoids the conventional NK models' paradoxical, empirically inconsistent prediction that a negative supply shock is expansionary at the ZLB on interest rates.

 © 2020 The President and Fellows of Harvard College and the Massachusetts Institute of Technology

 The President and Fellows of Harvard College and the Massachusetts Institute of Technology